Also, see our second blog titled: “Log4Shell Observations: Why Protecting Workloads with Native, Layered Defense Is Essential”

 Virtual patching is a proactive security process that incrementally reduces exposure through the application of an Intrusion Prevention (IPS) and WAF policy.

 Valtix published updates from Talos and Trustwave rulesets to the Valtix Controller that contain the ability to detect and protect against the vulnerability.
 The ruleset update for each is listed as follows:

 Talos (IDS/IPS): 2.9.11-[December 12, 2021] / 2.9.11-12122021

 Trustwave (WAF): 3.0.2-[December 12, 2021] / 3.0.2-12122021

 These updates apply to IDS/IPS Profiles (Talos) and WAF Profiles (Trustwave).
-Each have benefits for protecting against the vulnerability for various use-cases (Ingress, Egress and East/West).
+Each has benefits for protecting against the vulnerability for various use-cases (Ingress, Egress, and East/West).

-Valtix provides a full web application firewall with full auto updating ruleset.
+Valtix provides a full cloud web application firewall with full auto-updating ruleset.
 This will also identity the GEO IPs of any source traffic and correlate them with known malicious IPs.

 Step 5: Apply Egress Filtering (FQDN / URL Filtering)